citra-emu/citra-web/site/content/entry/improvements-to-hardware-renderer.md

 The PICA200 supports barebones `CALL`, `IF`, and `LOOP` operations, but also supports an arbitrary `JMP` that can go to any address.
 Translating PICA200 shaders into GLSL (OpenGL Shader Language) means that you'll have to be prepared to rewrite every arbitrary `JMP` without using a `goto` as GLSL doesn't support them.

-[phantom](https://github.com/phanto-m/) assumed the worst when they originally translated PICA200 shaders into GLSL and wrote a monsterous switch statement that would have a case for every jump target and act as a PICA200 shader interpreter.
+[phantom](https://github.com/phanto-m/) assumed the worst when they originally translated PICA200 shaders into GLSL and wrote a monstrous switch statement that would have a case for every jump target and act as a PICA200 shader interpreter.
 This worked, but proved to be slower than the software renderer!
 Now that [phantom](https://github.com/phanto-m/) knew it was possible, and they had some data about how the average PICA200 shader looked, they took to rewrite it with the goal to make it fast.
 While the shaders could theoretically be very unruly and hard to convert, almost all the shaders were well behaved, presumably because they are compiled from a higher level language.
-This time around, [phantom](https://github.com/phanto-m/) generated native GLSL functions wherever possible by analyizing the control flow of the instructions, and the results are much prettier and faster.
+This time around, [phantom](https://github.com/phanto-m/) generated native GLSL functions wherever possible by analyzing the control flow of the instructions, and the results are much prettier and faster.
 Armed with the new knowledge, [phantom](https://github.com/phanto-m/) rewrote the conversion a third time, and optimized the generated shaders even further.
 What started off slower than the software renderer ended up being the massive performance boost we have today!